amida-tech/orange-api/docs/src/adherences.md

 ### Change an Adherence [PUT]
 Change information (medication, date and/or notes) of a single adherence event.
+The current user will need write access to the patient's data.

 + Parameters
-    + id (integer, required)
+    + adherenceid (integer, required)

         unique ID of the adherence (*url*)